KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 },
 ```

 In contrast to the other uniforms that have been added to the advanced material, this uniform has a `semantic` property, with the value `"MODELVIEWINVERSETRANSPOSE"`.
 Also note that its `type ` is `35675`, which stands for `GL_FLOAT_MAT3`, and thus indicates a 3&times;3 matrix (and not a 4&times;4 matrix).
-Particularly, this matrix consists of the upper left 3&times;3 entries of the model-view-matrix, transposed and inverted.
+Particularly, this matrix consists of the upper left 3&times;3 entries of the transposed and inverted model-view-matrix.

 The model-view matrix is the product of the [global transform](gltfTutorial_004_ScenesNodes.md#global-transforms-of-nodes)  of the `node`, which contains the `mesh` that is rendered with this material, and the view matrix of the camera, which is used for rendering.
 When this model-view-matrix has been computed, the normal matrix is just given as